opendp/smartnoise-sdk/sql/tests/README.md

 ## Test Against Multiple Engines

 Unit tests which check query outputs should run on all available engines.
 In normal development, this will be `pandas` only, but in CI will include `spark`, `postgres`, and `sqlserver`.
 Developers can have all of these installed locally, and `pandas` can be disabled with `export SKIP_PANDAS=1`.
+If you have a unit test that requests pandas only, make sure the test checks for `None` from the reader, since `DbCollection` will not return pandas readers when `SKIP_PANDAS` is set.

 Runs a test against all available engines that have PUMS_pid: